blueron05/730049432/README.md

-To generate the data, the code on contained in the projectCode.ipynb.
+To generate the data, the code on contained in the projectCode.ipynb inside the ProjectFiles folder.
 This data is already present inside the folder.